rejeeshravindran/rejeeshravindran/README.md

 - 👋 Hi, I’m @rejeesh
 - 👀 I’m interested in coding & AI/data engineering
-- 🌱 I’m growing through the world of computer programming and it's applications for all living beings.
+- 🌱 I’m learning and growing through the world of computer programming and it's applications for all living beings.
 - 💞️ I’m looking to collaborate on data scientist/data analysis roles
 - 📫 How to reach me : rejeeshsathidev@gmail.com